tuhlmann/dhis2-cache/README.md

 2. Add the `mediaType` request parameter to the URL, like so: `/dataElementGroups?mediaType=xml`
 3. Accept Header: Add an `Accept` header to your request with `application/xml` or `application/json`

-If no out put control is found the return value format will default to JSON.
+If no output control is found the return value format will default to JSON.